jen6one9/that-readme-generator/README.md

 5. [Tests](#tests)

 ## Installation
-1. Clone the repo 2. npm init on the command line
+Step 1.
+Clone this GitHub Repo Step 2.
+Run npm init on your local terminal Step 3.
+Run node index.js on your command line Step 4.
+Complete all prompts Step 5.
+Navigate to your README.md and preview your file by right clicking on the README.md and selecting Open Preview.

 ##  Usage
-Free
+This app is intended for free use.

 ##  License
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)